National security and anti-terrorism laws

 What everyone can agree on is that Australia's new national security and anti-terrorism laws confer new powers on government officers, including police and intelligence officers.
 The laws also create new criminal offences.

 Most of the criminal offences relating to terrorism and national security can be found in Commonwealth laws, which apply not just in the Northern Territory but across Australia (and sometimes outside of Australia).
-There are many such laws and they cannot be discussed in any detail here, however the most important is undoubtedly Commonwealth Criminal Code, specifically Division 101.
+There are many such laws and they cannot be discussed in any detail here, however the most important is undoubtedly Criminal Code Act 1995 (Cth) specifically Divisions 100 to 103.
 Broadly speaking, there are three categories of criminal offences related to terrorism and national security:

 • terrorist act offences;